 Visit the Department of Food Science to learn about the chemistry of food.
 Students will learn about scientific concepts using food activities including; cold cream versus warm cream to make butter and using egg white to stabilize foams.

 Challenge your knowledge of plants at Bovey Greenhouse.
 Learn from a Greenhouse Technician about current plant research followed by an interactive activity where students will work in groups to identify a collection of plants.
+Not available in March.

 Plant DNA Extraction Lab